How Is AI Transforming The Medical Diagnosis?

 • CRISPR, specifically the CRISPR-Cas9 system for gene editing, is a big leap forward inability, is a big leap forward inability to edit DNA cost-effectively and precisely, like a surgeon.

 • The technique relies on short guide RNA(sgRNA) to target and edit a specific location on the DNA.
-But the guide RNA can fit multiple DNA locations, leading to unintended side effects (off-target effects).
+However, the guide RNA can fit multiple DNA locations, leading to unintended side effects (off-target effects).
 The careful selection of guide RNA with the least dangerous side effects is a major bottleneck in applying the CRISPR system.

 AI Related Developments in Diagnostics